 -

-When you enter the office, you will need to take a number from the kiosk and wait for the number to be called.
+When you enter the office for your appointment, you will need to check in at the kiosk and wait for your number to be called.
 Be sure to have all of your documents in order.
 When your number is called, go to the assigned window.
 After you submit your application, you should request a receipt for your application.
-It may take 4-6 weeks for the SSA to issue you a number and mail you the social security card.
+It may take 4-6 weeks for the SSA to issue you a number and mail you the Social Security card.
 If there are any problems, tracking your application will be easier if you have a receipt.
 If you do not receive a number within 8 weeks, please contact the SSA office to check on the status of your application.

 -